 - The ability to sell an unlimited number of products.

-- The option to work with an unlimited number of contributors to your site (authors, editors etc.).
+- The option to work with an unlimited number of site contributors (authors, editors etc.).

 - Gift card functionality.

-- Full access to Squarespace’s premium integrations and blocks (Mailchimp, Opentable, Zapier etc.).
+- Complete access to Squarespace’s premium integrations and blocks (ChowNow, Opentable, Zapier etc.).

-- A free Google Workspace account for one year (1 user; and on annual plans only).
+- A free Google Workspace account for one year (1 user only).

-As with the ‘Personal’ plan, the key thing to watch out for is the omissions — particularly where selling tools are concerned.
+As with the ‘Personal’ plan, the key thing to watch out for is the omissions — in this case, particularly where selling tools are concerned.

-With the ‘Business’ plan, whilst you do get quite a lot of e-commerce features included, you will miss out on quite a few important ones, the key ones being:
+With the ‘Business’ plan, whilst you do get quite a lot of ecommerce features included, you will miss out on quite a few important ones.

 - Abandoned cart saving functionality (this lets you automatically send reminder emails to people who add something to their cart but don’t complete the purchase).

-- Point of sale functionality (so long as you’re a US user, this lets you use Squarespace to sell goods not just online but in a physical location too — retail outlets, market stalls, pop-up shops etc.).
+- Point of sale functionality (so long as you’re based in the United States of America, this lets you use Squarespace to sell goods not just online but in a physical location too — retail outlets, market stalls, pop-up shops etc.).